Missile strikes in Poland -- UNLV professor Christian Jensen is an expert in European politics and can talk about what this means for global security.

-Newswise — With the missile strikes over the border of Poland, and U.S. intelligence blaming Russia, the ongoing war in Eastern Europe is getting closer to home for NATO-protected countries.
+Newswise — With missiles landing over the border of Poland, the ongoing war in Eastern Europe is getting closer to home for NATO-protected countries.

 What does this mean for world security?
 The Ukraine conflict?
 Western Europe?
 UNLV political scientist Christian Jensen can provide answers.